 “After Competing in his first tournament and winning gold, my son now understands what training really means.
 It was awesome, a great experience!”

 Children with lots of energy.
 They aren't bad, but they misbehave.
-They can't quite focus in school.
+They can't quite focus enough in school.
 They struggle to make friends.
 They feel bad.

 What can you do?
 Participating in MSMAP activities can often provide immediate positive results in both behavior and attitude.
 Releasing energy including running, yelling, and, yes, even hitting things allows children to express themselves in a very basic way.
 When they do it with us, maybe they won't do it at home or school.